Tom Jeffery BSc (Hons) Sports Therapy. Dip.Diagnostic MSK Ultrasongraphy

 - Highly specialised assessment and rehabilitation of musculo skeletal(MSK) injury

-- Currently studying for The Diploma in Diagnostic MSK Ultrasonography
+- Qualified with The Diploma in Diagnostic MSK Ultrasonography

 - Bespoke strength and conditioning programmes to maximise recovery and return to sport/activity